Powered by MOMENTUM MEDIA

 However, it maintains that initial advice fees are considered capital expenses and are not deductible, while ongoing financial advice fees remain deductible.

-In response to the ATO’s announcement, the Financial Advice Association of Australia (FAAA) said it is a welcome conclusion to the matter, which commenced in early 2019.
+In response to the ATO’s announcement, the Financial Advice Association Australia (FAAA) said it is a welcome conclusion to the matter, which commenced in early 2019.

-FAAA CEO, Sarah Abood, said that FAAA will now be working on providing members with guidance on how to implement this tax determination.
+FAAA CEO Sarah Abood said that FAAA will now be working on providing members with guidance on how to implement this tax determination.

 “We want to thank the ATO for bringing this matter to a conclusion,” Abood said.